Greetings to you, music lovers and sports fans all across the country.

 Hi, Rush.

-Uh, you know, I used to be one of these blue-pilled liberals who believed that women were all wonderful.
+You know, I used to be one of these blue-pilled liberals who believed that women were all wonderful.

-What is a blue pill liberal?
+What is a blue-pill liberal?

-Oh, it's you're you're you're offshooting the matrix.
+Oh, you're offshooting the Matrix.

-The blue pill, the red.
+The blue pill, the red pill.

 I thought you might meant Viagra.

-And when she realized, because you know, I was a good boy, I was just gonna stand there and take it, and she realized it wasn't doing enough damage, she went and got a knife.
+And when she realized, because, you know, I was a good boy, I was just going to stand there and take it.

 And when I bring this story up to women, the first thing that they say is, oh, well, you probably deserved it.

-And when I bring up that, you know, she started making these claims, they say, well, you probably have been raping her, and you didn't even know it.
+And when I bring up that, you know, she started making these claims, they say, well, you probably have been raping her.

-And it astounds me these double standards that they'll put on men.
+And it astounds me, these double standards that they'll put on men.

 Ray Rice was a victim of domestic violence as well, but no one talks about that.

-The stories I would hear from men who were going through divorces and in child custody battles, the lies their wives told about them being predators, uh, that they had fondled or abused the children, and these guys didn't know what to do.
+The stories I would hear from men who were going through divorces and in child custody battles, the lies their wives told about them, being predators, that they had fondled or abused the children.

-It wasn't true, they had no idea how to combat it.
+They had no idea how to combat it.

 And I said, this is a large part of this is modern feminism.